vbhat4/RubricEval/README.md

 </details>

-To evaluate model outputs on the RubricEval benchmark, run the following two steps:
+To evaluate model outputs using RubricEval, run the following commands:

 1. **Generate model outputs on the RubricEval instructions**: create a file `outputs.json` that is a [JSON file of the RubricEval evaluation set](...) with an additional `outputs` column containing the model outputs to evaluate.
 You can use you favorite generation pipeline, or our pipeline based on [AlpacaEval]():